Cuba: La Isla Grande

 Meals Included: Breakfast, Lunch, Dinner

-Along the way, we stop in the busy city of Guantanamo to visit a dance school, where we learn more about the cultural heritage of Cuba, digging into the danzón, son and salsa styles.
-We also stop to talk to a priest of the Vodù religion, before enjoying a Haitian-influenced paladar lunch.
+Along the way, we stop in the busy city of Guantánamo and meet a local resident for a guided tour.
+We learn about the history of the city and its associations with the infamous US naval base and detention camp nearby.
+We also stop to talk to a priest of the Santería religion before enjoying a Haitian-influenced paladar lunch.

 On arrival in Santiago, we stroll through the city, where the local son music provides a lively soundtrack to our adventures, and enjoy dinner at another paladar.